meetmangukiya/blog/content/post/corobo-to-answer-your-questions.md

 +++

-A. part of my GSoC phase 2 was to get corobo to answer questions from users automatically by searching the ccorobo to answer your questions
 A part of my GSoC phase 2 was to get corobo to answer questions from users automatically by searching the coala documentation and returning a link to the relevant section.
 So, here today we discuss about the implementation specifics of the same.
 Lets get started: